SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_2771.md

 # ETL Systems 2771

-This driver is used to monitor an ETL Systems 2771 device.
+This connector is used to monitor an ETL Systems 2771 device.

 ## About